morphx666/DivisionBySubtractions/README.md

 **dbs** dividend divisor [precision] [r]
 * dividend: Any number from Double.Min to Double.Max
 * divisor: Any number from Double.Min to Double.Max
-* precision: An integer representing the number of decimal places
+* precision: A positive integer representing the number of decimal places
 * r: If included, the result will be rounded